BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 │ }
 ```

-The Provenance Mark CLI shows `has_genesis: true` and `sequence: 0`, meaning this is the first version in the chain with no issues found.
+The Provenance Mark CLI shows `has_genesis: true`, `start_seq: 0` and `end_seq: 0`, meaning this is the first version in the chain with no issues found.
 In other words, you're just verifying that you have a Genesis Mark, which is the first provenance mark in a chain.
 (When you create more marks in the chain, you'll be able to verify that two provenance marks are connected, but that's for the future.)

-Here's a few things to note in your verification:
+Here's a few things to note in the verification you did of the XID:
-* All verification was down with the public version of the XID; no secret information is needed.
+* All verification was down with the public version of the XID; no secret information was needed.
-* This demonstrates an asymmetry common in cryptography: Amira creates information with her secrets, and only she can update it.
+* This demonstrates an asymmetry common in cryptography: Amira creates information with her secrets, and only she can update that information.
 But after she distributes her public XID, anyone can check it.

 ## Step 4: Organizing Your Files